 There have also been continuous fundraising activities since its inception.
-Thus far, with strong support of the community, over 30,500 students at 387 schools, in all regions of Armenia and Artsakh, have received brand new and high quality classroom furniture and equipment.
+Thus far, with strong support of the community, over 37,500 students at 457 school projects, in all regions of Armenia, have received brand new and high quality classroom furniture and equipment.

 We are a community-based organization.
 While we take immense pride in having achieved this number, we realize the road ahead leads far.
-We rely on the support of the public to assist us in refurnishing the remaining schools in Armenia and Artsakh.
+We rely on the support of the public to assist us in refurnishing the remaining schools in Armenia.

 The Armenia School Foundation was founded by Mr. Levon Aharonian – a visionary philanthropist.